stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-_(muttering)_ Yeah, you Jon-- Yeah, it's clearly not worked for him.
+_(muttered)_ Yeah, you Jon-- Yeah, it's clearly not worked for him.

 #### BEN